 You can only become a microbiologist if you have a relevant degree in a subject such as biology, applied biology, microbial science, microbiology, or biological or biomedical science.

 Some employers may require a relevant postgraduate qualification.
 It is possible to do an integrated masters degree, such as an MBiolSci, an MBiol or an MSc.
 These are designed to lead to further postgraduate study (eg a PhD), and are particularly suited to those looking for a career in research.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 To work within the NHS, you will need to complete the scientist training programme (STP) after your degree.
 The application process for the STP typically starts in January.